What are Shaft Couplings

 Sleeve Couplings are made only of one piece of material and are factory bored to fit in a standard shaft.
 It consists of broached keyways and installed setscrews.
 The keys transmit torque from the shaft to the coupling hub, and the screws keep the coupling from sliding along the shaft.
 Sleeve couplings are designed for light to medium-duty applications.

 Gear Couplings consist of two hubs with external teeth that engage with the internal teeth on a sleeve.
-The sleeve can be one piece or sometimes a two-piece sleeve, and the teeth can be straight or curved, but when using an angle over 0.5 degrees, it's better to use curve teeth.
+The sleeve can be a one-piece or sometimes a two-piece sleeve, and the teeth can be straight or curved, but when using an angle over 0.5 degrees, it's better to use curve teeth.
 Gear couplings are capable of transmitting high torque at high speed.
 Also, gear couplings handle the backlash, which is the misalignment with axial clearance between the gear teeth.
 They are used for medium and large equipment applications.
 Check our blog article on the Benefits of Gear Couplings for more information.

 Gear Coupling by Ringfeder

 Grid Couplings consist of two hubs with many slots and are made of metal.
 The sliding movement within the slots can cause parallel and angular misalignments.
 The slots are tapered to make space for the grid to flex.
 Grid couplings provide vibration dampening and softening of shock loads.
 Also, grid couplings do not transmit power as gear couplings but are less expensive.
-They are used for small to medium applications like pumps and bulk conveyor applications.
+They are used for small to medium applications like pumps and bulk conveyors.

 Grid Coupling by Ringspann

 Elastomeric Couplings are made of a flexible elastic material that transmits torque.
 The material may be mechanically interlocked, molded, clamped, or bolted to the hubs.
-Elastomeric couplings are subject to operating temperature limitations depending on the elastomeric material used, but they offer better shock resistance and vibration damping than other types of couplings.
+Elastomeric couplings are subject to operating temperature limitations depending on the elastomeric material used, but they offer better shock resistance and vibration damping than other couplings.
 Elastomeric couplings are commonly used in pumps where vibration dampening is needed to protect the shafts and keyways of the pump and motor.

 Pin and bushing coupling is an elastomeric coupling mainly used to accommodate misalignment and transmit power.
 It is used in engine-driven devices to absorb energy and dampen loads.